Reactivity

 })

-Importing it across multiple components allows sharing reactive state:
+Importing it in multiple components lets them share the same reactive state:

 qk